-If you are in need of Americans with Disabilities Act-related accommodations during the testing process, please contact Sandra Fata, HR Analyst at ParksHR@tucsonaz.gov at least 48 hours prior to the evaluation.
+If you are in need of Americans with Disabilities Act-related accommodation during the testing process, please email Sandra Fata, HR Analyst, at ParksHR@tucsonaz.gov at least 48 hours prior to the evaluation.

 You are encouraged to print this bulletin because it contains important dates and information that will not be available online once this position closes.

 Additionally, communication during this process will be sent via email to the email address on file, so please ensure your browser accepts emails from firstname.lastname@example.org and check your email account regularly; this may include your junk box/spam filter.
 Failure to respond or follow instructions may result in disqualification.
 All inquiries should be directed to the email listed below.

 Unless Aquatic Maintenance Specialist, Construction Maintenance Specialist, or Tree Steward, then:

 To ensure accurate payroll information for tax purposes, the successful candidate will need to provide their original Social Security Card or original letter from the Social Security Administration with their social security number prior to beginning work with the City of Tucson.

 The City of Tucson hires lawful workers only - US citizens or nationals and non-citizens with valid work authorization - without discrimination.
 Federal immigration laws require all employers to verify both the identity and employment eligibility of all persons hired to work in the United States.
 In its efforts to meet the law's requirements, the City of Tucson participates in the E-Verify program established by the Department of Homeland Security (DHS) and the Social Security Administration (SSA) to aid employers in verifying the eligibility of workers.